jack4hughes/embedded_clock_project/readme.md

 # Software Design

 The software on the microcontroller is designed to be modular.
-Different functions are seperated out into pages, and pages are designed to interface with the rest of the software as little as possible.
-For example, a simple clock might have four pages:
+Different functions are separated out into modes, and pages are designed to interface with the rest of the software as little as possible.
+For example, a simple clock might have three modes:

 - **Alarm:** This sets and processes the alarm logic.
 - **Timer:** A timer that counts up from the start.
 - **Clock:** A standard clock screen.

+Other pages, such as Weather and Updates, can be added in the future.
+To allow for this, an interface for pages was designed that makes them easy to add.

-All these pages need to react differently to button presses, and send different info out to the screen, but we only need to send one thing out: The current display information.
+All these pages need to react differently to button presses and send different information to the screen, but we only need to send one thing out: the current display information.
 We only need button presses and timer information to come in.

 ```mermaid
 ---